 Your paces will vary wildly on the trail.
 Heading uphill or running on super-technical trails will mean times well slower than what you are used to if you’ve only run on the road.

-But chances are, your pace on downhill sections will be faster than you’re used to.
+But your pace on the downhill sections may be faster than you’re used to.

 On the trail, your pace can be a hard thing rely on.

 Walk When You Have To